Before the Page time: maximum entanglements or the return of the monster?: Acknowledgment

 \section{Acknowledgment}

-DY was supported by the National Research Foundation of Korea (Grant No.: 2018R1D1A1B07049126).
-This work was supported by the Daegu Gyeongbuk Institute of Science and Technology (DGIST) Undergraduate Group Research Project (UGRP) grant.
+DY was supported by a 2-Year Research Grant of Pusan National University.
+JMB and HZ were supported by the Daegu Gyeongbuk Institute of Science and Technology (DGIST) Undergraduate Group Research Project (UGRP) grant.